ashleymaeconard/TIMEOR/README.md

 TIMEOR is available for *Homo sapiens, Mus musculus,* and *Drosophila melanogaster*.
 The web server is **completely free**, and is **accessible** at [https://timeor.brown.edu](timeor.brown.edu) in partnership with the [Computational Biology Core at Brown University](https://cbc.brown.edu/) and [Harvard Medical School's DRSC TRiP Core Facility](https://fgr.hms.harvard.edu/).
 It is **also available** through both a Conda environment and Docker.

-Quick Start
+Quick Start: 3 Steps
 =======
+ TIMEOR accepts 2 input types: (1) raw .fastq files and SraRunTable [(e.g. here)](https://github.com/ashleymaeconard/TIMEOR/blob/master/demos/real_data_subset/timeor/data/SraRunTable.csv) or a (2) RNA-seq time-series read count matrix [(e.g. here)](https://github.com/ashleymaeconard/TIMEOR/blob/master/demos/simulated_data/timeor/data/countMatrix.csv) and metadata file [(e.g. here)](https://github.com/ashleymaeconard/TIMEOR/blob/master/demos/simulated_data/timeor/data/metadata.csv).

 1. Visit https://timeor.brown.edu.
-2. TIMEOR can take as input a RNA-seq time-series read count matrix [(e.g. here)](https://github.com/ashleymaeconard/TIMEOR/blob/master/demos/simulated_data/timeor/data/countMatrix.csv) and metadata file [(e.g. here)](https://github.com/ashleymaeconard/TIMEOR/blob/master/demos/simulated_data/timeor/data/metadata.csv).
-On the left click on "Example Data", then "Load count matrix".
-Then simply follow the prompts to see TIMEOR's full functionality.
-Fill out the **grey** boxes to begin interacting with each stage and tab.
-See [Run TIMEOR](https://github.com/ashleymaeconard/TIMEOR#run-timeor-using-simulated-data-starting-from-read-count-matrix) below for walk-through.
-3. TIMEOR can also take as input raw RNA-seq time-series .fastq files and an SraRunTable [(e.g. here)](https://github.com/ashleymaeconard/TIMEOR/blob/master/demos/real_data_subset/timeor/data/SraRunTable.csv).
-On the left click on "Example Data", then "Load raw data".
-Then follow the prompts to see a demonstration of the first tab functionality.
-See [Run TIMEOR](https://github.com/ashleymaeconard/TIMEOR#run-timeor-from-raw-data-starting-from-raw-time-series-rna-seq) below for walk-through.
+2. For (1) in 'Example Data' (side-bar) under 'Load raw data' click the 'SraRunTable & .fastq files' button.
+This will guide you through the 'Process Raw Data' tab demo. **Follow pop-ups and fill in grey boxes**.
+See [Run TIMEOR](#run-timeor-from-raw-data-starting-from-.fastq-time-series-rna-seq) below for walk-through.
+3. Next, for (2) in 'Example Data' (side-bar) under 'Load count matrix' click the 'Metadata & read count file' button.
+This will guide you through the rest of the full method demo. **Follow pop-ups and fill in grey boxes**.
+See [Run TIMEOR](#run-timeor-using-simulated-data-starting-from-read-count-matrix) below for full application walk-through.

 Paper and Citation